 Travel health.
 Dengue fever, malaria, 'traveller's curse'... these are just some of the issues you may need to deal with.
 Get honest advice on how to stay fit and healthy.

 Connecting with people.
 On choosing travel companions, embracing the backpacker culture, hostel etiquette, and getting to know the local culture.

 How to travel solo.
-Honest advice on the (slight) pains and (huge) gains of travelling solo.
-How to make friends as well as how to enjoy being on your own, plus special advice for the introverted traveller.
+Honest advice on the pains and gains of travelling solo.
+How to make friends and how to enjoy being on your own, plus special advice for the introverted traveller.

 Coming back home.
-Thoughts on reverse culture shock, and how to re-live your trip through your photographs and travel journals.
+Thoughts on reverse culture shock and adjusting to life back home.